arm61/pylj/docs/source/sample.rst

 pylj.sample
 ===========

 Viewers and panes that draw a simulation as it runs.
-See :doc:`viewers` for composing them and writing your own.
+See :doc:`viewers` for composing them and writing new panes.

 .. automodule:: pylj.sample
     :members: